 - A centralized reporting, constant service level agreement (SLA)

-To empower our customers with cross-border opportunities, we also work closely with our strategy partners such as AT&T in the US and the Global M2M Association in Europe.
+To empower our customers with cross-border opportunities, we also work closely with our strategy partners in the US and Europe.
 The Internet of Vehicles project is currently the most mature case of multi-country landing of the Internet of Things (IoT).
 In addition, we are also starting to see cases of other industries such as wearables, medical sensors and water meters for this.

 With China’s rising importance to Asia, to align with the Chinese government’s One Belt One Road policy, working with Bridge Alliance can help you take the step towards expanding into the Southeast Asia region.